Berkeley Science Books

 Representing Motion Mathematically - Functions

-The concept of a mathematics of motion is a tremendous leap from the arithmetic that preceded calculus.
+The concept of a mathematics of motion is a tremendous leap from the mathematics that preceded calculus.
 First, how is motion represented mathematically?
 The usual concepts from arithmetic, counting and measuring, are insufficient.
 You can’t ‘count’ motion, or use a ruler and ‘measure’ it.

 Suppose the runner starts (at time t = 0) on the 10 yard line and runs with a velocity of 3 yards per second.
-Then, the function representing the runner’s motion is p(t) = 3 * t + 10.
+Then, the function representing the runner’s motion is p(t) == 3 * t + 10.
+Where is the runner at time t = 0?
+Ans: p(0) == 3 * 0 + 10 = 10.
+At time t = 1?
+Ans: p(1) == 3 * 1 + 10 = 13, and so on, that's all there is to functions in CWT Vol. 1.

 Suppose the runner starts on the 30 yard line but doesn’t run at all.
-Then the function representing the runner's position is p(t) = 30.
+Then the function representing the runner's position is p(t) == 30.

 If the above is new to you, take a break after finishing this section.
 Using functions to represent motion is probably the highest hurdle in this volume.
 Perhaps, after the break, read this section for the second time.
 When it seems familiar, proceed on to the next section.